Finastra Hackathon Official Rules – (the “Official Rules”)

 The Hackathon has three different categories:

 ii.
-Submission format of Category 1 includes: a working prototype with demo video.
-At the Entrants
+Submission format of Category 1 includes: a business plan with pitch video.

 i.
-Participants within Category 2 include: fintechs (start-ups and scale-ups), financial institutions,
+Participants within Category 3 include: fintechs (start-ups and scale-ups), financial institutions, consulting firms, etc.

 commencement date of the Hackathon)